History of the Catholic Church in France: "Divine right" and the weakening of the influence of the papacy in Christendom

 "Under Philip IV, the Fair (1285–1314), the royal house of France became very powerful.
-By means of alliances he extended his prestige as far as the Orient.
+By means of alliances, he extended his prestige as far as the Orient.
 His brother Charles of Valois married Catherine de Courtney, an heiress of the Latin Empire of Constantinople.
-The Kings of England and Minorca were his vassals, the King of Scotland his ally, the Kings of Naples and Hungary connections by marriage.
+The Kings of England and Minorca were his vassals, the King of Scotland his ally, the Kings of Naples and Hungary his connections by marriage.
 He aimed at a sort of supremacy over the body politic of Europe.
 Pierre Dubois, his jurisconsult, dreamed that the pope would hand over all his domains to Philip and receive in exchange an annual income, while Philip would thus have the spiritual head of Christendom under his influence.
 Philip IV laboured to increase the royal prerogative and thereby the national unity of France.
 By sending magistrates into feudal territories and by defining certain cases (cas royaux) as reserved to the king's competency, he dealt a heavy blow to the feudalism of the Middle Ages.
-But on the other hand, under his rule many anti-Christian maxims began to creep into law and politics.
-Roman law was slowly re-introduced into social organization, and gradually the idea of a united Christendom disappeared from the national policy.
+But on the other hand, under his rule, many anti-Christian maxims began to creep into law and politics.
+Roman law was slowly reintroduced into social organization, and gradually the idea of a united Christendom disappeared from the national policy.
 Philip the Fair, pretending to rule by Divine right, gave it to be understood that he rendered an account of his kingship to no one under heaven.
 He denied the pope's right to represent, as the papacy had always done in the past, the claims of morality and justice where kings were concerned.
-Hence arose in 1294-1303 his struggle with Pope Boniface VIII, but in that struggle he was cunning enough to secure the support of the States-General, which represented public opinion in France.
+Hence arose in 1294-1303 his struggle with Pope Boniface VIII, but in that struggle, he was cunning enough to secure the support of the States-General, which represented public opinion in France.
 In later times, after centuries of monarchical government, this same public opinion rose against the abuse of power committed by its kings in the name of their pretended divine right, and thus made an implicit amende honorable to what the Church had taught concerning the origin, the limits, and the responsibility of all power, which had been forgotten or misinterpreted by the lawyers of Philip IV when they set up their independent State as the absolute source of power.
 The election of Pope Clement V (1305) under Philip's influence, the removal of the papacy to Avignon, the nomination of seven French popes in succession, weakened the influence of the papacy in Christendom, though it has recently come to light that the Avignon popes did not always allow the independence of the Holy See to waver or disappear in the game of politics.
 Philip IV and his successors may have had the illusion that they were taking the place of the German emperors in European affairs.
 The papacy was imprisoned on their territory; the German empire was passing through a crisis, was, in fact, decaying, and the kings of France might well imagine themselves temporal vicars of God, side by side with, or even in opposition to, the spiritual vicar who lived at Avignon."